 The whole project is spread through conferences, workshops, fashion-tech performances, a wearables development marathon wear + D and the FuturXble exhibition.
-The conference therefore acts as an encounter point where creators, developers, tech-fashionistas, creative technologists and enthusiasts can meet and share projects that are revolutionising the concept of art and design as well as introducing new materials but still keeping a critical and technologically empathic focus.
+The conference, therefore, acts as an encounter point where creators, developers, tech-fashionistas, creative technologists and enthusiasts can meet and share projects that are revolutionising the concept of art and design and introducing new materials while still keeping a critical and technologically empathic focus.

 Key areas when looking at those ever-expanding areas included concepts that are currently reshaping our relationship with the mundane, such as intimacy, privacy, identity, security, the understanding of the body in hyperconnectivity and the tendency to digitise the space around it by means of body hacking and the introducing the cyborg culture.

-The aim of the conference and the in-depth presentations of the creative practitioners is to engage the general public in a wider debate throughout a variety of different mediums.
+The aim of the conference and the in-depth presentations of creative practitioners is to engage the general public in a wider debate through various mediums.
 The conference will feature and promote the work and knowledge of creatives such as the interdisciplinary critical and speculative designer Tina Gorjanc, artist and researcher Maria Castellanos, the digital fabrication designer Anastasia Pistofidou, artist and technologist Sara Lana and the wearable-tech designer María José Ríos among others.